simoncowen88/dogeconf-19/talk/90-expr.md

 --

+&nbsp;

 They won't outperform imperative immediately.

 --

+They take advantage of startup vs hot-path.

+--

-Inspectability allows for optimisations.
+Their inspectability allows for optimisations.

 ???

 centralised optimisations - new ones benefit all

---